Rich, Poor, Tall, Short — Mental Health Challenges Don’t Care: But Warriors (and Minions) Triumph

 I smiled.
 “Glad you asked.
 The full blueprint — along with my story — is in my book I Triumphed Over Bipolar, Alcoholism, and Anxiety Disorder by Becoming a Mental Health Warrior.

-But I know you're ready to get started right now — so let me share three warrior-strength-building tips that will kick off your journey today!”
+“But since you’re ready to get started right now, let me share three Warrior tips that can help you start building mental strength today!”

 “First and foremost,” I began, “never skip your mental health check-in.
-I know you’re busy with gadgets, experiments, and… whatever else you Minions get into.
+I know you’re busy with gadgets, experiments and… whatever else you Minions get into.
 But even on the busiest days, set aside 15–30 minutes just for you.”

 I could see their little goggles blinking with curiosity.